Can you talk with a doctor online?

 How does MDLIVE work?

-MDLIVE works much the same way most online providers do: patients schedule appointments either by phone, secure video chat, or the app to meet with an online doctor in their state.
+MDLIVE works much the same way most online providers do: patients schedule appointments either by phone, secure video chat, or the app to talk with a doctor online in their state.

 What can a doctor on MDLIVE treat?